-The Tees Valley Combined Authority Board is made up of representatives from the five Tees Valley Local Authorities and the chair of Tees Valley Local Enterprise Partnership.
+The Tees Valley Combined Authority Board is chaired by the Mayor of Tees Valley and is made up of representatives from the five Tees Valley Local Authorities and the chair of Tees Valley Local Enterprise Partnership.
 Other members of the Tees Valley Local Enterprise Partnership board are associate members of the combined authority.

 Mayor Budd, who has lived in and worked around Middlesbrough his whole life and raised his family in the town, was elected as Middlesbrough’s second directly-elected Mayor in May 2015.

 He worked as a local bank manager for many years, helping and supporting local businesses to start up and to grow.
 Representing Hemlington and later Ladgate ward, Dave Budd was first elected as a Councillor in 1991, serving as Executive Members for Regeneration and as Deputy Mayor before being elected as Mayor.

 Cllr Christopher Akers-Belcher, Leader of Hartlepool Borough Council

 Councillor Christopher Akers-Belcher has more than 22 years of senior local government experience, having worked previously in finance, revenues and benefits as a local government officer at a number of North-East councils.

 As well as being Hartlepool Council Leader he has a number of other Council roles, reflecting his breadth of experience, including Chair of the Council’s Finance and Policy Committee, Chair of the Safer Hartlepool Partnership, Chair of the Hartlepool Health and Wellbeing Board and Member of Leader and Mayors Group within the Local Enterprise Partnership.

 Paul Booth OBE, Chair of Tees Valley Local Enterprise Partnership